Louis Rubidoux: Biography

 Louis Rubidoux was born in St. Louis, Missouri on July 7, 1796.
-As a young man, Louis Rubidoux, was one of many French Canadians ancestry who worked as fur trappers and mountain men in northern New Mexico.
-He did not get along so well with Charles Bent, one of the most formidable businessmen in Taos at the time.
+As a young man, Louis Rubidoux, was one of many of French-Canadian ancestry who worked as fur trappers and mountain men in northern New Mexico.
+He experienced friction with Charles Bent, one of the most formidable businessmen in Taos at the time.

-Since the 1830s, Robidoux —accompanied by New Mexicans Lorenzo Trujillo, Hipolito Espinosa and Santiago Martinez—had made treks from New Mexico to California in order to trade New Mexican blankets for California horses.
+Since the 1830s, Robidoux - accompanied by New Mexicans Lorenzo Trujillo, Hipolito Espinosa and Santiago Martinez - had made treks from New Mexico to California to trade New Mexican blankets for California horses.
 New Mexicans had established a colony of over 150 families between 1840 and 1850.
-California ranchers Lugo and later Juan Bandini with the help of Lorenzo Trujillo and Santiago Martinez, had recruited the New Mexicans from Abiquiu—in exchange for land—to help fend off marauding Indians from taking their horses.
+California ranchers Lugo and later Juan Bandini with the help of Lorenzo Trujillo and Santiago Martinez, had recruited the New Mexicans from Abiquiu, in exchange for land, to help fend off indigenous people from taking their horses.
 However, Rubidoux did not settle in California until 1844.
-At the time—accompanied by his New Mexican wife and their recently born infant daughter as well as his namesake nephew Luisito—he came through Sonora to live at Agua Mansa near today's Colton in the Riverside-San Bernardino area.
-Benjamin Davis Wilson of Tennessee, a fellow fur trapper in Taos, a couple of years before had accompanied John Rowland and William Workman in their 1841 trek from Taos—through Abiqiui-to settle in Agaua Mansa.
+At the time, accompanied by his New Mexican wife and their infant daughter as well as his namesake nephew Luisito, he came through Sonora to live at Agua Mansa near today's Colton in the Riverside-San Bernardino area.
+Benjamin Davis Wilson of Tennessee, a fellow fur trapper in Taos, a couple of years before had accompanied John Rowland and William Workman in their 1841 trek from Taos, through Abiqiui, to settle in Agua Mansa.

-Rubidoux later moved from Agua Mansa further west to a town and mountain near Riverside that bear his name.
+Rubidoux later moved from Agua Mansa west to a town and mountain near Riverside that bear his name.
 In New Mexico, Rubidoux and Wilson had been friends, but in California they were on different sides of an issue pertaining to the land rights of the New Mexican settlers.
 Rubidoux had joined a suit to deprive them of some of the disputed Bandini land that had been donated to the New Mexicans.
 Wilson, before the California Supreme Court, delivered “strong testimony” against Robidoux on behalf of the New Mexican colonists.
-In later years, Wilson lived closer to Los Angeles and worked in the timber industry, becoming mayor of the big city.
+In later years, Wilson lived closer to Los Angeles and worked in the timber industry, becoming mayor of the city.
 Mt.
 Wilson is named after him.

-Louis Rubidoux was a participant in the U.S.-Mexican War.
-He called himself a “prisoner of war” in a letter he wrote in the fall of 1846 to Spanish-born U.S. Consul Manuel Alvarez residing in Santa Fe.
+Louis Rubidoux was a participant in the US-Mexican War.
+He called himself a “prisoner of war” in a letter he wrote in the fall of 1846 to Spanish-born US Consul Manuel Alvarez residing in Santa Fe.
 Rubidoux addresses Alvarez as “My dear sir and friend.”
 They had known each other for several years during the time Rubidoux lived in New Mexico.
 Alvarez had written Rubidoux two letters, one recounting the Taos Uprising of 1847.
 This is a response to both in which Rubidoux relates his experience in the California theatre of the U.S.-Mexican War.